Who needs mixed martial arts or the World Cup when you’ve got a friendly Niche Site Competition to get your adrenaline pumping?

 So there you have it!
 I’ve selected my niche (if you didn’t watch the video, it’s “Cop Training”) and I was able to pick up an exact matching .net domain.

-Again, thanks to Market Samurai, I was able to find a niche with a relatively low amount of competition, and a relatively high number of searches and potential traffic.
+Again, thanks to Market Samurai, [Full Disclosure: As an affiliate, I receive compensation if you purchase through this link.]
+I was able to find a niche with a relatively low amount of competition, and a relatively high number of searches and potential traffic.
 You don’t need it in order to find a good niche to get into, it just helps speed things up a bit.

 I’m excited to see what happens next!
 If I didn’t say so already, best of luck to Tyrone and everyone else who is participating along with us.